Looking From Outside In (Part 1)

 The Area: Between the Eyebrows

-The area between the eyebrows is correlated specifically with the Liver.
+Between the eyebrows is an area correlated specifically with the Liver.
 The Liver is largely affected by toxins, emotions, and easily affects the digestive system.
-Specifically, the Liver is correlated to a lot of emotions pertaining to anger and stress and frustration in day to day life can contribute to a poorly functioning Liver which can show up as skin discoloration (redness), deep set wrinkles, or acne in the area between the eyebrows.
+Specifically, the Liver is correlated to a lot of emotions.
+In fact, anger, stress, and frustration in day to day life can contribute to a poorly functioning Liver.
+The results can show up as skin discoloration (redness), deep set wrinkles, or acne in the area between the eyebrows.